uwdub/web-dub/gettinginvolved.md

 </div>
 </html>

-### Additional DUB mailing lists
+### Additional DUB Mailing Lists

-In addition to joining the main list, join any additional appropriate lists.
+In addition to joining the main list, join more focused lists for additional announcements.

 <html>
 <div class="row">